peergramming/learning-bot/README.md

   - `max_issues_per_report`: Maximum number of issues per report (-1 for no limit).
   - `max_issues_per_type_per_report`: Maximum number of issues per type in a report (-1 for no limit).

-## Installing the Project Service (GitLab)

-The project service can be installed by coping the file `learning_bot_service.rb` in the `project_services_gitlab` folder of this project to the GitLab-CE source at `app/models/project_services/[learning_bot_service.rb]`.

-After copying the file, you will have to change the `learning_bot_service_url` constant to be the bot's instance URL (including port, if non-default).

-Then make sure to include the service models in `app/models/project.rb` and `spec/models/project_spec.rb` to make sure that GitLab recognises and loads the new service.

 ## Development board